-9. NOTES PAYABLE
+NOTES PAYABLE

-Secured Revolving Credit Agreement
+Revolving Credit Agreement

-In April 2014, the Company entered into a credit agreement with a syndication of lenders and Texas Capital Bank, National Association, as administrative agent and letter of credit issuer (the "Credit Agreement").
-The Credit Agreement provides for a \$135.0 million senior secured revolving credit facility, which was increased upon the Company's request, to \$200.0 million.
-On July 31, 2014, amounts available to the Company under the Credit Agreement were increased by \$40.0 million to \$175.0 million, and on September 30, 2014, amounts available to the Company under the Credit Agreement were increased from \$175.0 million to \$200.0 million, in each case, in accordance with the accordion feature of the Credit Agreement.
+In May 2015, we entered into a credit agreement (the "Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
+The Credit Agreement provides for a \$225.0 million revolving credit facility, which could be increased upon our request up to \$300.0 million.
+On November 6, 2015, amounts available to us under the Credit Agreement were increased by \$30.0 million to \$255.0 million in accordance with the accordion feature of the Credit Agreement.
+See footnote 19 for a subsequent increase in the borrowing capacity under the Credit